What Causes Mesothelioma in Children and Young Adults?

 There is no clear cause for mesothelioma in young people.
 The disease is spontaneous, though possible factors include toxic exposure or genetic disorders.

 Mesothelioma is a rare cancer most common in people over 65.
-There are only a few hundred cases in young adults and children worldwide.
+Only a few hundred cases have been reported in young adults and children worldwide.

 Possible Causes of Mesothelioma in Young Adults and Children